-8.10.1 The controlled during breakin are listed in.
-All other controls are left wide openfree flowing.
+8.10.1 The controlled quantities during the break-in are listed in Table 3.
+All other controls are left wide open or free flowing.
 The engine does not produce enough heat in the early steps to reach all target temperatures.
-All controlled are expected to be on target at the beginning of Step 4
+All controlled quantites shall be on target at the beginning of Step 4.

-.
-Controlled Quantities for the Sequence Chain Wear EHour Break-in
+Table 3.
+Controlled Quantities for the Eight-Hour Break-in